Unsupervised Learning of Neurosymbolic Encoders: Experiments

-\textbf{Are the clusters created with our programs meaningful?} We compare clusters produced by our neurosymbolic encoder with fully neural autoencoding baselines (Table~\ref{tab:cluster_metrics}), measured against human-annotated behaviors.
+\textbf{Real-world datasets experiments.} We compare clusters produced by our neurosymbolic encoder with fully neural autoencoding baselines (Table~\ref{tab:cluster_metrics}), measured against human-annotated behaviors.
 For CalMS21, we observe that our method consistently outperforms the baselines in all three cluster metrics.
-Our method is able to do this by leveraging a DSL which encodes domain knowledge such as behavior attributes that are useful for identifying behaviors.
-We note that the purity increases as the number of programs (thus clusters) increase, while NMI and RI decreases.
+We note that purity increases as the number of programs (thus clusters) increase, while NMI and RI decrease.
 This implies our method with two clusters best correspond to CalMS21 behaviors, but the other clusters found by our method may still be useful for domain experts.
 For Basketball, our method improves slightly with respect to purity, but is overall comparable with the baselines.

+\textbf{Qualitative interpretation of our clusters.} We further study the programs and clusters produced by our algorithm for the CalMS21 dataset, through a qualitative study with a behavioral neuroscientist.
+Here, the behavioral neuroscientist analyzes the programmatic clusters produced from the symbolic representation of our neurosymbolic encoder for one, two, and three programs, resulting in two, four, and eight clusters respectively.
+The CalMS21 dataset is originally manually annotated with 4 classes corresponding to ``attack'', ``investigation'' (sniff), ``mount'', and ``other'' labels. ``Other'' corresponds to when no behaviors-of-interest is occuring, and is typically when the mice are not interacting.